sansumbrella/Choreograph/README.md

 Choreograph is designed to describe motion.
 With it, you compose motion Phrases into Sequences that can be used to animate arbitrary properties on a Timeline.

 ## Basic Usage

+You can perform straightforward animations from point to point in Choreograph by creating sequences of ramps.

 ```c++
   using namespace choreograph;
   Timeline timeline;